 Prior to qualifying as a solicitor, I worked in industry (Shell UK Oil) and in the voluntary sector (SOVA and the Children’s Society).
 I was admitted as a solicitor in November 1996, whilst with Loosemores Solicitors in Cardiff, and undertook a broad range of litigation work.
-In June 2001, I moved to Hurlows Solicitors, a niche family law practice, as an Associate, specialising in public and private law children’s litigation, and was a member of the Law Society Children Panel from 2000 to 2012.
+In June 2001, I moved to Hurlows Solicitors, a niche family law practice, as an Associate, specialising in public and private law children’s litigation, and was a member of the Law Society Children Panel from 2000-2012.

-Since 2015, I have been involved in developing the University’s employability strategy initially as Associate Dean (Graduate Employability) for the College of Arts, Humanities and Social Sciences, and latterly as University Dean for Employability.
+Since 2015, I have been involved in developing the University’s employability strategy initially as Associate Dean (Graduate Employability) for the College of Arts, Humanities and Social Sciences, and latterly as University Dean for Student Employability.
 Embedding legal practitioner and general employability skills into the curriculum is a key focus of my pedagogy, which was recognised in 2016, when I was made an HEA National Teaching Fellow, and, in 2017, by the award of a personal chair.

 I have undertaken various research projects for the CPLS, and was a member of the project teams which conducted the Quality Assurance for Advocates pilot, and the Alternative Commissioning of Expert Evidence Pilot (both for the Legal Aid Agency).
 In addition, I was co-author (with Professor Luke Clements and Dr Julie Doughty), of ‘Child Law for Social Workers in Wales’ (Care Council for Wales).
 I also regularly deliver conference papers relating to my key interests, including expert evidence and clinical legal education/employability skills.